Kuwait Petroleum Corporation: History

 As the coronavirus-driven oil price changes continued on, the KPC went into negotiations with Kuwait's General Reserve Fund (GRF) to set up a payment schedule for US$20 billion which will be carried out over the course of over 15 years.
 An additional $20 billion was also negotiated to be borrowed over the course of 5 years to cover KPC's deficits.
 A yearly payment of US$1.83 billion was agreed upon in April 2021, the KPC has the option to pay back more per year depending on where the company stands financially.

 KPM received a compensation pay out in July 2021, amounting to US$14.7 billion, for losses in production and sales due to the 1990-91 Iraqi invasion.
 The United Nation panel approved over 1.5 million claims related to the government and international organisations involved in the invasion.

 In March 2022, Nawaf Saud al-Sabah was appointed the new CEO.
 He joined the company in 1999 and held many positions over the years, including the head of KPC's Washington Office and CEO of KUFPEC, a subsidiary of KPC.

 In February 2024, the KPC initiated a mangrove planting project together with the SLB and the Kuwait Oil Company.
 The project is intended to be part of the KPC 2050 energy transformation strategy plan.

+The KPC found an estimated 800 million barrels of medium-density oil as well as 600 billion in standard cubic feet of associated gas at the Al-Jlaiaa offshore field in January 2025.

+With the ongoing regional conflict with Iran in 2026, KPC placed a precautionary oil output reduction on its refining and production on 7 March.

+Only a few days later, the KPC put a temporary suspension of production at the Mina Abdullah and Mina Al-Ahmadi refineries due to drone attacks.